geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

     - If you are running this for a second time, you may run into an issue when ansible.builtin.git is called, as the default behavior is not to force a clone if the destination directory already exists and has content.
 You can override this in two locations:
       - **<repository root>/roles/geerlingguy.dotfiles/tasks/main.yml**:
         - For the task `Ensure dotfiles repository is cloned locally`, add `force: true` to the git module arguments.
-      - **<repository root>/collections/geerlingguy/mac/roles/homebrew/tasks/main.yml**:
-        - For the task `Ensure Homebrew is installed`, add `force: true` to the git module arguments.

-  - Ensure that the homebrew binary directory is assed to the PATH:
+  - Ensure that the homebrew binary directory is added to the PATH:
     - `$ export PATH=/opt/homebrew/bin:$PATH`
   - Install old-fashioned apps:
     - Install [Insta360 Link](https://www.insta360.com/download/insta360-link)